rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 This work often includes rethinking parts of _aeson_ or _Parsec_ code that use `MonadPlus` / `Alternative` when the resulting error message is likely to throw anyone for a loop, or re-implementing code that uses `Maybe` where something like `Either` would be a better choice, or where errors were never caught...
 This work also involves adding a decent amount of context to the messages.
 I have been trying to fix up the errors for several years now and I am starting to believe that this work may never end.
 You roll this rock uphill and it rolls back down.
 Can Functional Programming create quality error outputs?
 Of course it can!
 But, for this to happen on the level of projects, ...
 I think that the community needs to talk about it more.

 The (low) quality of error messages I witness in functional code is something that has puzzled me for a very long time.
 I wrote about [_add_blank_target Maybe Overuse](2021-01-17-maybe-overuse.html) and [_add_blank_target Alternative Overuse](2021-02-13-alternative.html) in the past.
-The first received a very mixed response (including very positive and very nagative), the response to the second was flat negative.
+The first received a very mixed response (including very positive and very negative), the response to the second was flat negative.
 I decided that the reasons for what I am observing are probably mostly not technical.
 This (at least partially) motivated me to look into cognitive psychology ([_add_blank_target Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)), and I came up with "a theory" about [_add_blank_target Theorists vs Pragmatists](2022-11-07-empirical-programming.html).
 I cannot claim that I understand what is happening, I can only claim spending literally years thinking about it.

 I decided to give it one more try here before putting this topic to rest.
 My wife is asking me "Why are you doing this?".
 I still want to try one more time to talk about my experience with errors and troubleshooting with some examples and thoughts.
 My current plan is that with this series (or with this post) I will end my blogging.

 This post is also about conveniences.
 It shows a few examples where established parts of the Haskell ecosystem make it easy to be careless about errors or where providing decent error messages is simply hard.
 I will mostly focus on _aeson_ (the premier Haskell package for working with JSON) with short mentions outside of this library.
 This is because code that uses _aeson_ has been my more recent refactoring effort and is fresh on my mind.

-## Example 1.
-Historical notes
+## Historical notes

 These are my (Haskell user) observations about the history of error messages in the Haskell ecosystem.
 If you have been using Haskell for a long time, you probably remember that _aeson_ did not have `eitherDecode` at the beginning. `eitherDecode` was added in `0.6.1.0` (about two years after the initial release).
-What it did have (and unfortuately still does) is a more nicely named
+What it did have (and unfortunately still does) is a more nicely named

 ```Haskell
 decode :: FromJSON a => ByteString -> Maybe a
 ```

-If I done my hackage archaeology correctly, an ability to output error messages was added in `0.2.0.0` with the introduction of `parse :: (a -> Parser b) -> a -> Result b` which has been hiding in [_add_blank_target `Data.Aeson.Types`](https://hackage.haskell.org/package/aeson-0.2.0.0/docs/Data-Aeson-Types.html).
+If I did my hackage archaeology correctly, an ability to output error messages was added in `0.2.0.0` with the introduction of `parse :: (a -> Parser b) -> a -> Result b` which has been hiding in [_add_blank_target `Data.Aeson.Types`](https://hackage.haskell.org/package/aeson-0.2.0.0/docs/Data-Aeson-Types.html).
 The commonly imported `Data.Aeson` module did not have an error message producing combinator until `0.6.1.0`.